Dealing with psoriasis setbacks

 Schedule an appointment

-Psoriasis is a different experience for everyone, and your best source of information will always be your healthcare provider.
-If you are overdue for an appointment, have experienced a recent flare of psoriasis symptoms, or have concerns about your health and safety as the pandemic continues, make an appointment with your healthcare provider.
+Psoriasis is a different experience for everyone, and your best source of information will always be your healthcare provider (HCP).
+If you are overdue for an appointment, have experienced a recent flare of psoriasis symptoms, or have concerns about your health otherwise, make an appointment with your HCP.

-If you have concerns about going to a healthcare office, ask if your healthcare provider is able to see you with a telehealth appointment.
+If you're unable to go to a healthcare office, ask if your HCP is able to see you with a telehealth appointment.
 Telehealth enables patients and providers to connect remotely using computers and smart phones.
-More and more patients and healthcare providers began to utilize telehealth during the pandemic in an effort to reduce exposure to coronavirus.
+More and more patients and HCPs began to use telehealth during the pandemic in an effort to reduce exposure to coronavirus.

 Re-starting treatment

-It is important to be as honest as possible with your healthcare providers, even though some topics may not be easy to discuss.
+It is important to be as honest as possible with your HCPs, even though some topics may not be easy to discuss.
 Be honest if you have stopped taking a medication, have concerns about the cost of medication, or have discontinued any aspect of your psoriasis treatment.
-Remember, your healthcare provider is there to help you.
+Remember, your HCP is there to help you.

-If you need to resume treatment for psoriasis, discuss this with your healthcare provider, who can advise you on how to do it safely.
-Your healthcare provider can also answer any questions or address any concerns you have about treatment during the pandemic and your risk of infection.
+If you need to resume treatment for psoriasis, discuss this with your HCP, who can advise you on how to do it safely.
+They can also answer any questions or address concerns about the lapse in treatment.

 If you have experienced a flare